AIRADLABS/SOLBOT-PHP/README.md

 &nbsp;&nbsp;&bull; About SOLBOT-API: https://github.com/AIRADLABS/SOLBOT-API

-The SDK contains one class named solbot that currently has the following methods as of v0.5 (pre-release)
+The SDK contains one class named solbot that has the following methods.

 Methods